AYUSH Counselling 2025

 8. Acknowledgement/Confirmation: After successful submission, you will receive an acknowledgement or confirmation of your registration.
 This may be in the form of a registration number or a confirmation email.

-For the Complete registration process of AYUSH State wise counselling, we have mentioned in the previous table of AYUSH Counseling State Quota (85%) AYUSH Counseling.
+For the Complete registration process of AYUSH State-wise counselling, we have mentioned in the previous table of AYUSH Counselling State Quota (85%) AYUSH Counselling.

 AACCC AYUSH Counselling Online Registration & Process

-Step 1: Visit the AACCC counseling website (www.aaccc.gov.in).
+Step 1: Visit the AACCC counselling website (www.aaccc.gov.in).

 Step 3: Download the ‘Sandes app’ on your registered phone number to receive OTP for registration.